Author Archive

 Posted on: December 18th, 2024

 It feels like there’s literally a new apartment complex popping up on every empty lot these days.
 With so many rentals available, understanding landlord painting requirements in California is more important than ever.
 Whether you’re a tenant wondering about your rights or a landlord managing multiple properties, knowing what’s required can prevent future headaches.
 From touch-ups, after tenants move out to full repainting responsibilities, California law has clear expectations.
 Let’s dive into what landlords need to know to stay compliant.
-We serve the entire Sacramento area including Roseville and Rocklin with everything from general contracting to home painting.
+We serve the entire Sacramento area, including Roseville and Rocklin, with everything from general contracting to home painting and carpentry

 Request A Quote